 Practical Learning Experience or Internships

 Practical learning experiences or internships are an integral element of the Book Studies Concentration.
-Students will complete one or two internships (paid or supported by Praxis) that provide practical, first-hand knowledge of publishing, printing, librarianship, or any of the other professions and crafts that are encompassed by book studies.
+Students will complete two internships (paid or supported by Praxis) that provide practical, first-hand knowledge of publishing, printing, librarianship, or any of the other professions and crafts that are encompassed by book studies.
 Students have responsibility for researching and securing appropriate internships from the wide array of local, regional, national and international internships identified by the concentration advisers.
 Each internship needs to be approved by the student's concentration adviser.
 See the Internships page on this website for the forms you will need to complete.

 Click here for a list of several interesting (and recommended) internship opportunities.